Leaked Call of Duty: Vanguard images show a return to World War 2

 Call Of Duty: Vanguard.
 Image officiel !
 (Via @Cheezburgerboyz) pic.twitter.com/eAFlHxfQLAAugust 12, 2021

-Two other soldiers are shown in the background of one image, both look male and are also distinctly equipped.
+Two other soldiers are shown in the background of one image, both are distinctly equipped.
 Their weapons aren't clear, but one seems to be wearing a uniform and pouches reminiscent of a British Commonwealth New Zealand or Australian soldier.
 The other is wearing what could be a black or brown leather jacket.

 According the leaked menu image, these soldiers might be Polina, the sniper, Lucas, perhaps the New Zealander, and Wade—probably the leather jacket-wearing guy.
 They're shown using a mix of modern and World War 2 weapons.
 There's also a really, really goofy looking skin for what looks like the soviet PPSH submachine gun but it has a red dot sight on it.